vinaya » pli-tv-pvr » Parivāra

 Diṭṭhadhammikānaṁ bhayānaṁ saṁvarāya, samparāyikānaṁ bhayānaṁ paṭighātāya—

-for the restraint of dangers in the present life, and for avoiding dangers in future lives.
+for the restraint of dangers relating to the present life and for avoiding dangers relating to future lives.

 ime dve atthavase paṭicca tathāgatena sāvakānaṁ sikkhāpadaṁ paññattaṁ.